Driver licensing

 The test is available in English or any of these languages:

-Arabic, Cantonese (with traditional Chinese writing), Croatian, French, Farsi, Mandarin (with traditional Chinese writing), Punjabi, Russian, Spanish, Vietnamese and Ukrainian.
+Arabic, Croatian, French, Farsi, Traditional Chinese, Simplified Chinese, Punjabi, Russian, Spanish, Vietnamese and Ukrainian.

 Even experienced drivers should study for the knowledge test-it's harder than you might expect.
 The Learn to Ride Smart guide will help to prepare.
 The test questions are based on this guide.